 A company is required to include the value of the fully imputed dividend in its tax return (not optional), though the unimputed portion remains exempt.

 Foreign Interest

-Interest income from foreign resident entities.
-The NZ RWT deductions made by us should be included as tax credits in the NZ dividends section of your tax return.
+This is interest income from foreign resident entities.
+The NZ RWT deductions made by us should be included as tax credits in the NZ dividends section of your tax

 Foreign Dividends (Non FDR)